-- Counterparties can use the marginal lending facility to obtain overnight liquidity from the national central banks against eligible assets.
+- (a) Counterparties can use the marginal lending facility to obtain overnight liquidity from the NCBs against eligible assets.
 Under normal circumstances, there are no credit limits or other restrictions on counterparties' access to the facility apart from the requirement to present sufficient underlying assets.
-The interest rate on the marginal lending facility normally provides a ceiling for the overnight market interest rate. - Counterparties can use the deposit facility to make overnight deposits with the national central banks.
+The interest rate on the marginal lending facility normally provides a ceiling for the overnight market interest rate. - (b) Counterparties can use the deposit facility to make overnight deposits with the NCBs.
 Under normal circumstances, there are no deposit limits or other restrictions on counterparties' access to the facility.
 The interest rate on the deposit facility normally provides a floor for the overnight market interest rate.

-The standing facilities are administered in a decentralised manner by the national central banks.
+The standing facilities are administered in a decentralised manner by the NCBs.

-1.3.3 Minimum reserves
+1.3.3.
+Minimum reserves